 A. Preston Manor School has an information sharing system whereby the needs of all pupils are highlighted with all teachers and positive teaching strategies are shared.
-The system is updated termly.
+The system is updated twice yearly.
 If your child has an Educational Health Care Plan, the Learning Support Team will build an annual plan to ensure that we cover all the statutory provision outlined in their EHCP.
 This is then mapped on your child's personal provision map.
-The information within these documents will focus on the most important areas of need and are then monitored by SEN staff both within the classroom and during intervention sessions.
+The information within these documents will focus on the most important areas of need and are then monitored by SEND staff both within the classroom and during intervention sessions.
 Furthermore, your child's termly provision will state which lessons they are being supported in, what interventions have been put in place and which members of staff are leading on these.
-Finally, for all students with an EHCP or complex SEN, termly targets focussing on their areas of need are agreed and the students' subject teachers review these targets termly (PART Target system).
-The targets and their outcomes are shared with the students and parents on Go 4 Schools.